 The company is also exposed to credit risk through its loan advances to investee companies who are required to make cash payments to the company and cash flow risk as interest income fluctuates with the movement in market interest rates.
-The company's maximum credit exposure is represented by the carrying value in the Statement of Financial Position or in the case of commitments to provide funds for the contractual nominal amounts (see note 15).
+The company's maximum credit exposure is represented by the carrying value in the note 8 of £28,870k (2020: £39,142k) or in the case of commitments to provide funds for the contractual nominal amounts (see note 15).
 The credit quality of the whole investment portfolio and collectability of debt is reviewed quarterly as part of the portfolio valuations process.